mmogi03/Performance_Variability_of_Ampere_and_Hopper_GPUs_SC25_Artifact/SC25_vista/README.md

 ## Post-Processing

 Note that on Vista, `$SCRATCH` is a temporary file system and is subject to purging.
-The user should manually move the entire `OUTPUT_FOLDER` back into permanent storage, such as `$WORK`, before performing any data analysis.
+The user should manually move the entire `OUTPUT_FOLDER` back into permanent storage, such as Work (`$WORK`), before performing any data analysis.